 A. Yes, we will board cribbers.
 We do not require they wear a collar.

 Q. Do you have a veterinarian nearby?

 A. Our veterinary clinic makes farm calls regularly.
-They are available 24/7 and are less than 1/2 hour drive from our farm.
+They are available 24/7 and are approximately 1/2 hour drive from our farm.
 Our primary veterinarian is Past-President of the Wisconsin Equine Practitioners Association.
 We also have 2 Equine Hospitals within 1.5 hours of our facility.

 Q. What will you need sent with my horse?

 A. Your horse will need proof of a negative EIA test within the previous 12 months.
 If he/she is coming from outside Wisconsin, they will also need a current certificate of veterinary inspection.
-Equipment-wise, all your horse really needs to arrive with is a halter and lead.
+Equipment-wise, we prefer your horse just comes with a halter and lead.
 Contact us about any additional equipment your horse might need while here.